shreyasrajesh0308/ece209as_project/docs/report.md

 [1]  Balestriero, Randall & Bottou, Leon & LeCun, Yann.
 (2022).
 The Effects of Regularization and Data Augmentation are Class Dependent.

-[2Wang, Jinqiang and Zhu, Tao and Gan, Jingyuan and Chen, Liming and Ning, Huansheng and Wan, Yaping.
+[2] Wang, Jinqiang and Zhu, Tao and Gan, Jingyuan and Chen, Liming and Ning, Huansheng and Wan, Yaping.
 (2021).
 Sensor Data Augmentation with Resampling for Contrastive Learning in Human Activity Recognition

-[3] ]E. De-La-Hoz-Franco, P. Ariza-Colpas, J. M. Quero and M. Espinilla, "Sensor-Based Datasets for Human Activity Recognition – A Systematic Review of Literature," in IEEE Access, vol. 6, pp. 59192-59210, 2018, doi: 10.1109/ACCESS.2018.2873502
+[3] E. De-La-Hoz-Franco, P. Ariza-Colpas, J. M. Quero and M. Espinilla, "Sensor-Based Datasets for Human Activity Recognition – A Systematic Review of Literature," in IEEE Access, vol. 6, pp. 59192-59210, 2018, doi: 10.1109/ACCESS.2018.2873502

 [4] Wen, Qingsong et al. “Time Series Data Augmentation for Deep Learning: A Survey.”
 IJCAI (2021)